 Best things to see and do in Christchurch, Dorset

 Looking for another great coastal destination for your next summer vacation or long weekend break?
-Check out my posts on the best things to do in Ilfracombe, Devon or the best beaches to visit in Pembrokeshire, Wales
+Check out my posts on the best things to do in Ilfracombe, Devon.
+Or discover the best beaches to visit in Pembrokeshire, Wales

 Where is Christchurch, Dorset?

-Christchurch is situated on the edge of the New Forest, and close to Dorset’s famous Jurassic Coast, making it the perfect location for getting back to nature with both woodland and coastal walks.
+Christchurch is situated on the edge of the New Forest, and close to Dorset’s famous Jurassic Coast.
+This location makes it the perfect location for getting back to nature with both woodland and coastal walks.
 The popular seaside town of Bournemouth is just a 15 minute drive away too.

-Aside from the great location, as I mentioned above, Christchurch is a lovely little town, and is particularly great for couples.
-It doesn’t have a beach directly from the town, however there is a lovely little marina and plenty of cafes, pubs and restaurants, so if you prefer to go out in the evening, you won’t have a problem finding somewhere here.
-It is less touristy than some of the other places in Dorset, such as Bournemouth and Lulworth Cove, but is still within easy reach of nearby attractions, making it a perfect base.
+Aside from the great location, as I mentioned above, Christchurch is a lovely little town.
+It doesn’t have a beach directly from the town, however, there is a lovely little marina.
+Plus, there are plenty of cafes, pubs and restaurants.
+This makes it a great option for couples visiting Dorset, as you’ll have plenty of choice for places to go out in the evening.
+It is less touristy than some of the other places in Dorset, such as Bournemouth and Lulworth Cove.
+And it is still within easy reach of nearby attractions, making it a perfect base.
 I would definitely recommend Christchurch as a base for exploring the area along the Dorset coastline.

 So, now we’ve covered why I think Christchurch is a great base for exploring Dorset, here are my top things to see and do in and around Christchurch: